"I trust no one, not even myself."

 • The paranoia was the defining trait, not a side effect.
 Stalin didn't become paranoid after gaining power.
 He arrived paranoid.
 The seminary taught him that authority surveils.
 His father taught him that protectors attack.
 Every relationship confirmed: the ground shifts without warning.

 • The purges were loyalty tests at industrial scale.
 Of the 1,966 delegates to the Seventeenth Party Congress in 1934, over half were arrested and shot within a few years.
 Thirteen of fifteen army commanders purged.
 Fifty of fifty-seven corps commanders.
-He wasn't eliminating rivals for power.
-He was eliminating the possibility of betrayal — a possibility that, in his mind, was always 100%.
+He wasn't eliminating rivals for power; he was eliminating the possibility of betrayal — a possibility that, in his mind, was always 100%.

 • "I trust no one, not even myself."
 That sentence is not an Eight's sentence.
 Eights trust themselves absolutely.
 That sentence belongs to someone whose internal threat-detection system has turned on its own operator.